 Deirdre (Dede) Armstrong received a MSW with honors from Columbia University 1989 and in 2016, at age 54, completed a Masters in Addiction Counseling from Hazelden Betty Ford Graduate School of Addiction Studies.
 Dede’s work experience includes social work positions at The Wilder Foundation and Catholic Charities.
 Her passion for recovery stems from her own 18 year journey with recovery from alcoholism and her new found membership in the group we so affectionately call “Old”.

-For the three years Dede has worked as the Coordinator of the 55 Plus Program at The Retreat in Wayzata, MN; A program designed for those desiring recovery from alcoholism and drug addiction in their later years.
-Dede’s passion for recovery is equaled by her passion for serving the needs of the growing epidemic of addicted elders in our country.
-Dede is a champion and advocate for ageing and addiction and has presented on this topic at venues including Bethlehem Lutheran Church, Mental Health Connect, St. Thomas Graduate School of Social Work and Hazelden Betty Ford Graduate School of Addiction Counseling.
-Dede was a founder and leader of the Addiction Recovery Team at St. Joan of Arc, and a past ambassador of Mental Health Connect.
-She is currently a board member of Mental Health Connect in SW Minneapolis.
-Dede has been in recovery from alcohol addiction for over 18 years and is 58 years old.
+For the past two and a half years Dede has worked as the Coordinator of the 55 Plus Program at The Retreat in Wayzata, MN; A program designed for those desiring recovery from alcoholism and drug addiction in their later years.
+Dede’s passion for recovery is equaled by her excitement for serving the needs of the growing epidemic of addicted elders in our country.
+Dede is champion and advocate for ageing and addiction and has presented on this topic at venues including Bethlehem Lutheran Church, Mental Health Connect, St. Thomas Graduate School of Social Work, Hazelden Betty Ford Graduate School of Addiction Counseling.
+Dede was a founder and leader of the Addiction Recovery Team at St. Joan of Arc Catholic Church, and is a current Board member of Mental Health Connect.
+She also serves on the Board of the Northeast Recovery Room.